 We are fortunate to be a part of a rigorous academic environment in UNC-Chapel Hill.
 We select undergraduate and graduate students with backgrounds in science and education to serve as counselors.
 Many of these counselors also work at Morehead throughout the year, giving school shows and developing curriculum-based educational tools.
 All of our counselors are trained extensively through a proven program focused on classroom management, inquiry-based education, and creating a safe, inviting space for all young learners.

-Drop-off and pick-up activities for camp sessions are conducted in a safe area of the site and are supervised by camp staff.
+Drop-off and pick-up for camp is conducted in the Morehead parking lot and is supervised by camp staff.
 An adult must sign the camper in with a camp staff member.

-All camp parents are invited to attend a Camp Open House in late May or early June (Morehead will email details, including date and time, to camp parents in May).
-During the Camp Open House, Morehead staff members will guide parents completely through the drop-off and pick-up process at each site.
-For parents who are unable to attend the Camp Open House, Morehead will provide detailed instructions.
+All camp families are invited to attend a Camp Open House in late May or early June (Morehead will email details, including date and time, to camp parents in May).
+During the Camp Open House, Morehead staff members will guide families completely through the drop-off and pick-up process at each site.
+For those who are unable to attend the Camp Open House, Morehead will provide detailed instructions.

-As an important safety measure, Morehead will only release campers at pick-up to authorized persons.
-As part of the Camp Contract (emailed to camp parents after registration), you may authorize up to three people who may pick up your camper with the presentation of valid identification.
+As an important safety measure, Morehead will only release campers at pick-up to authorized adults.
+As part of the Camp Contract, you may authorize up to five adults to pick up your camper with the presentation of valid photo identification.
 The contract also requires your contact information so we can contact you in the event that an unauthorized individual arrives to pick up your child.

 We rarely experience serious disciplinary issues and keep campers thoroughly engaged to maximize learning and minimize “acting out.”
 We will handle discipline issues on a case-by-case basis.
 Talking with campers is our first response; “time out” is utilized when necessary.
 We will relay all discipline issues to parents as they occur and will work in partnership with families to develop effective solutions.

 Each camper’s Medical Release Form authorizes Red Cross certified Morehead staff members to administer first aid.
-In case of emergency, camp staff will obtain care at UNC Hospitals and contact the child’s parents.
+In case of emergency, camp staff will obtain care at UNC Hospitals and contact the child’s family.

 We encourage parents to visit only during the lunch period, if the child is enrolled in both morning and afternoon camps and is participating in lunch care.
 This helps us keep each camper focused on their camp activities.
 Please notify camp staff if you’d like to check your camper out during the lunch period.
 Photo ID is required to do so.

-Should you need to visit with your child during camp, please notify the Morehead camp office first.
+Should you need to visit with your child during camp, please notify the Morehead camp office, located on the second floor.
 Because camp activities are in various locations (classrooms, planetarium dome, outdoor play areas), the camp staff will help you locate your child quickly.

 If your child is enrolled in a camp for Grades K-1, each session has 16 campers, two counselors and at least one teen volunteer to assist the counselors.